gobo-eiffel/gobo/tool/gedoc/README.md

 ## Goal:

-Help programmer detect and avoid attribute renaming in a diamond inheritance.
+Help Eiffel programmers to detect and avoid attribute renaming in a diamond inheritance.

 ## Usage: